Differences between availability modes for an Always On availability group

 Synchronous-Commit Mode with Automatic Failover

 Automatic failover provides high availability by ensuring that the database is quickly made available again after the loss of the primary replica.
 To configure an availability group for automatic failover, you need to set both the current primary replica and at least one secondary replica to synchronous-commit mode with automatic failover.
-You can have up to five automatic failover replicas.
+SQL Server 2019 (15.x) increased the maximum number of synchronous replicas to 5, up from 3 in SQL Server 2017 (14.x).
+You can configure this group of five replicas to have automatic failover within the group.
+There is one primary replica, plus four synchronous secondary replicas.

 Furthermore, for an automatic failover to be possible at a given time, this secondary replica must be synchronized with the primary replica (that is, the secondary databases are all synchronized), and the Windows Server Failover Clustering (WSFC) cluster must have quorum.
 If the primary replica becomes unavailable under these conditions, automatic failover occurs.
 The secondary replica switches to the role of primary, and it offers its database as the primary database.
 For more information, see the "Automatic Failover " section of the Failover and Failover Modes (Always On Availability Groups) topic.